OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Project overview documentation Template.md

 - How is it better than the alternative?
 Is it cheaper, more accesible, more appropriately designed?
 - What is the unique value proposition?

+## **PRODUCT FEATURES/FUNCTIONS**

+- What are the functions the product fulfils?
+- What are the features the product offers?

 ## **PROJECT VIABILITY**

 - How do you intend to test and measure how effectively your Hardware or Product Design meets the needs or problem you intend to solve?